darrylkuhn/enforce/README.md

     }
 }
 ```
 This filters out any models who's id doesn't match the id of the currently authenticated user.
-Now calls to ```php User::find($id); ``` will return filtered results.
+Now calls to ```User::find($id);``` will return filtered results.
 To be a little more useful let's say you wanted to allow "admins" to access all models - you could implement the following:

 ```php
 <?php